WHO-Collaboratory/collaboratory-mpox-genomics-community/landscape.md

 ![image](img/ipsn.png)

-In an effort to help countries navigate the many options available in terms of both wet-lab and dry-lab approaches to mpox genomics the Better Tools and Standards workstream have begun to collate a landscape analysis of the current methods.
+In an effort to help countries navigate the many options available in terms of both wet-lab and dry-lab approaches to MPXV genomics the Better Tools and Standards workstream have begun to collate a landscape analysis of the current methods.

 We welcome updates either through pull-requests or via issues to this repository.
-### Community curated landscape of mpox genomic
+### Community curated landscape of MPXV genomics

 ![image](img/landscape.jpg)
 #### Primer Schemes

 For multiplex tiled-amplicon sequencing several primer schemes have developed.
 These primer schemes are agnostic of the downstream sequencing platform although platform specific pre-processing (e.g. fragmentation) maybe required.

 Primer schemes are designed against single or multiple references.
 For mpox, the current primer schemes have utilised a IIb clade reference sequence.
-For the recent emergence of clade Ib, evidence is developing of the utility of these schemes for mpox sequencing of Ib genomes (see table below).
+For the recent emergence of clade Ib, evidence is developing of the utility of these schemes for MPXV sequencing of Ib genomes (see table below).

 | Primer Scheme​     | Amplicon size (bp)​ | No. primers​ | Clade reference​   | Works with clade Ib?​                                                                             | Protocol or repo​                                                                                        | Citation​                                       |
 | ------------------ | ------------------- | ------------ | ------------------ | ------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- | ----------------------------------------------- |